bytescale/bytescale-upload-widget/README.md

 ## 👋 Create your Bytescale Account

-Uploader is the Upload Widget for Bytescale: the best way to serve images, videos, and audio for web apps.
+UploadWidget is the Upload Widget for Bytescale: the best way to serve images, videos, and audio for web apps.

 **[Create a Bytescale account »](https://www.bytescale.com/)**